justinelfritz/justinelfritz.github.io/index.md

 ---
 layout: page
-title: J.G.
-Elfritz
+title: Justin G. Elfritz
 tagline: .
-description: Site build following K.Broman template for github.io
+description: github.io frontpage
 ---

-This repository is home to public-facing projects and documentation in applied mathematics, physics, and data science.
+This simple site is home to public-facing projects and documentation in applied mathematics, physics, and data science.
 I also host various code snippets and miscellanous notes here.

-A synopsis of my professional scientific background can be found in the [about me](https://mag06.github.io/pages/about.html) page.
+A synopsis of my professional scientific background can be found on the [about me](https://mag06.github.io/pages/about.html) page.